arskom/spyne/doc/source/manual/sqlalchemy.rst

     application.event_manager.add_listener('method_call', _on_method_call)
     application.event_manager.add_listener('method_return_object', _on_method_return_object)

-Note that the ``method_return_object`` event is only run when the method call was completed without throwing any exceptions.
+Note that the ``method_return_object`` event is only fired when the method call completes without throwing any exceptions.

 What's next?
 ------------